 Difference Between Sales and Evangelism

-Whereas, good evangelists are not provoked or obsessed by what they can achieve from selling a product to someone; instead they are motivated using an actual excitement with passion around any specific product or technology and hence want to share that with others.
-The role of an evangelist is to augment awareness as well as excitement by sharing his/her own experiences while using the new creation.
+Good evangelists are not provoked or obsessed by what they can achieve from selling a product to someone; instead, they are motivated using an actual excitement with passion around any specific product or technology and hence want to share that with others.
+An evangelist's role is to augment awareness and excitement by sharing his/her own experiences while using the new creation.
 Their prime goal is not about sales.
 Their entire psychology depends on authenticity and personal experience.

 Key Features in Your Product to Target, a Wide Range of Customers

 - Target the young: Your product should be such that it catches the sight of a young and new generation.
-This will help you get early adopters and then gradually the old people also.
-This strategy also helps your evangelist get a nice sketch of what you are planning and how you are targeting your customers.
+This will help you get early adopters and then gradually the older people also.
+This strategy also helps your evangelist get a nice sketch of your planning and how you are targeting your customers.

 The Art of Schmoozing

-Schmoozing is closely related to evangelism where you have to create a good network and build a personal relationship which can help connect entrepreneurs with evangelists.
+Schmoozing is closely related to evangelism, where you have to create a good network and build a personal relationship that can help connect entrepreneurs with evangelists.
 The two key concepts used in schmoozing are:

-- Second, to be a good schmoozer you have to have a default mindset of how to help others - how to help the entrepreneur and suggest him for better, how to express the product in an excited and shining way.
+- Second, to be a good schmoozer, you have to have a default mindset of helping others - how to help the entrepreneur and suggest him for better, how to express the product in an excited and shining way.